collapsed-stacks/atheism/questions/3123/if-is-religion-dangerous-how-is-it-dangerous.md

 - posted by: [Ivo](https://stackexchange.com/users/-1/1263-ivo) on 2011-03-13
 - score: 0

-<p>I think, that Religion can be dangerous as any other groupmovement.
+I think, that Religion can be dangerous as any other groupmovement.
 There is a need to seperate state and church i think.
-Because of groupidentity and improvement of ideas in a changing society.    </p>
+Because of groupidentity and improvement of ideas in a changing society.

 ## Answer 3134